MA Concentration in Mental Health and Substance Abuse Counseling

 IMPORTANT NOTE: Pursuing the CMHSAC master's degree does not in any way preclude a student from entering the doctoral program in psychology.
 CMHSAC students who petition to enter a PhD program are subject to the same admission requirements as students enrolled in the general MA program: an acceptable grade point average; passing the comprehensive exam; passing both a master's-level research methods course and the Assessment of Individual Differences course; and meeting the statistics competency requirement.
 There are, however, some caveats:

 - CMHSAC students may be disadvantaged in their ability to take so-called "comps-relevant" courses as electives.
 CMHSAC students are strongly encouraged to audit as many comps-relevant courses as their schedules allow.

-- The one-credit Ethics course and the two-hour online Child Abuse Reporting training are NOT CMHSAC course requirements but are among the New York State academic requirements for CASAC eligibility.
-Students who wish to complete all of the academic requirements to sit for the CASAC exam have to take the Ethics course (increasing their total credits to 31) and the free 2-hour training in Child Abuse Reporting.
+- The one-credit Ethics course and the two-hour online Child Abuse Reporting training are not CMHSAC course requirements but are among the New York State academic requirements for CASAC eligibility.
+Students who wish to complete all of the academic requirements to sit for the CASAC exam must take the Ethics course (increasing their total credits to 31) and the free 2-hour training in Child Abuse Reporting.

 - The Adult Psychopathology course is not part of the department's required CMHSAC curriculum, but it is required for CASAC eligibility and the Clinical PhD track.